wsf1991/BeerFinder/README.md

 ##Submitting an Issue

-We use the [GitHub issue tracker](https://github.com/MassaLx/BeerFinder/issues) to track bugs and features.
+I use the [GitHub issue tracker](https://github.com/MassaLx/BeerFinder/issues) to track bugs and features.
 Ideally, a bug report should include a pull request with failing specs, and maybe even a fix!

 ##Submitting a Pull Request